Lead Stories

 Lead Stories is an American fact-checking company that has worked for Meta Platforms and ByteDance to conduct fact-checking on Facebook and TikTok.
-The company also conducts fact-checking on the internet, debunking various trending news stories.
+The company also carries out independent online fact-checking, debunking a wide range of trending news stories.

-It was established in 2015 in Colorado Springs, Colorado, by American man Perry Sanders, CNN journalist Alan Duke and Belgian programmer Maarten Schenk.
-Duke works as editor-in-chief of the company, Lead Stories has 80 employees as of 2025.
-The company is a member of International Fact-Checking Network (IFCN), which reviews its reporting.
+Lead Stories was established in 2015 in Colorado Springs, Colorado, by Perry Sanders, CNN journalist Alan Duke, and Belgian programmer Maarten Schenk.
+Duke serves as the company's editor-in-chief.
+As of 2025, Lead Stories employs approximately 80 staff members.
+The company is a member of the International Fact-Checking Network (IFCN), which reviews and assesses its reporting practices.

 Background

-Lead Stories was founded in 2015 by multiple people, hotel owner Perry Sanders, CNN journalist Alan Duke and Belgian programmer Maarten Schenk in Colorado Springs, Colorado.
-The idea for the company came to Duke and Sanders after a conversation in which they agreed that the news in the US had a significant presence of fake news, similar to that published by the National Enquirer.
-Months after the launch of the company, the couple convinced Belgian programmer Maarten Schenk to fly to Colorado Springs, where he agreed to work for the company.
-Schenk was responsible for creating a special software named "Trendolizer", Lead Stories used this software to identify and track potential fake news articles and fact-check them if they became too popular.
-The company reportedly operated worldwide, Alan Duke worked from Los Angeles, Perry Sanders from Colorado Springs and Maarten Schenk from Brussels, Belgium.
-Lead Stories claimed that it has employees "all around the world".
+Lead Stories was founded in 2015 in Colorado Springs, Colorado, by hotel owner Perry Sanders, CNN journalist Alan Duke, and Belgian programmer Maarten Schenk.
+The idea for the company emerged from a conversation between Duke and Sanders, during which they agreed that fake news had become a significant presence in the United States, comparable to content published by the National Enquirer.
+Several months after the company's launch, the pair persuaded Schenk to travel to Colorado Springs, where he agreed to join the company.
+Schenk developed a proprietary software tool called "Trendolizer", which Lead Stories used to identify and track potentially false news articles and to fact-check them once they gained significant traction.
+The company reportedly operated on a global basis, with Duke working from Los Angeles, Sanders from Colorado Springs, and Schenk from Brussels, Belgium.
+Lead Stories stated that it employed staff "all around the world".

-In its early days, Lead Stories wasn't a fact-checking website, but a blog and news aggregator that linked viral news stories identified by Trendolizer.
-Maarten Schenk said the website was unpopular due to the existence of similar sites, so he started debunking viral hoaxes on the site which attracted user attention.
-Lead Stories was later fully converted into a fact-checking site and stopped aggregating news.
-In 2018, it was reported that all fact checks on the site were written solely by Shenk, the site's slogan was reported to be "Just because it's trending doesn't mean it's true".
+In its early days, Lead Stories was not a fact-checking website but rather a blog and news aggregator that linked to viral stories identified by Trendolizer.
+Schenk later explained that the site struggled to gain attention due to competition from similar platforms, prompting him to begin debunking viral hoaxes directly on the site.
+This shift attracted greater user interest, and Lead Stories was subsequently converted into a dedicated fact-checking website, discontinuing its news aggregation function.
+In 2018, it was reported that all fact checks published on the site were written solely by Schenk.
+At the time, the site's slogan was reported to be "Just because it's trending doesn't mean it's true".